cyberbotics/epuck_ros2/installation/cross_compile/README.md

 ### Missing Dependencies

-Sometimes, your package will need ROS2 packages that are not a part of ROS2 base.
+Sometimes, your package will depend on ROS2 packages that are not a part of ROS2 base.
 In that case, you can use `cross-generator` to download it.
 For example, in case of `epuck_ros2` package, dependency `camera_info_manager` is missing, so you can download it as:
 ```bash